Guy Martin: Television and fame

 He does not see TV work as a job in itself and would not miss it if it were to end; he views it as a means to do things he otherwise could not, gaining invaluable sources of information and experiences from the people it allows him to meet.
-As such, he frequently turns down offers of television work if they don't interest him, and has said his existing TV workload was already becoming an issue.
+As such, he frequently turns down offers of television work if they do not interest him, and has said his existing TV workload was already becoming an issue.
 He fears being seen as inauthentic if he became a full-time presenter, seeing some in the industry as "passionate about anything that they're told to be passionate about".
-He had only watched one of his shows, the Pike's Peak episode of Speed, and only on the recommendation of a usually unimpressed friend.
-In Guy Martin's Best Bits (2020) he provided commentary whilst watching several of his shows to date.
-While appreciating the things his fame has brought him, he's deliberately avoided getting into an unsustainable financial position by living to excess.
+He had only watched one of his shows, the Pike's Peak episode of Speed, and this was only on the recommendation of a usually unimpressed friend.
+In Guy Martin's Best Bits (2020) he provided commentary whilst watching several of his shows.